JoaoLSS/react-native-background-worker/README.md

 ```typescript
 setWorker: (worker) => Promise<string|void>
 ```
-Return a promise to set the worker, that will resolve in a string been the id for a periodic worker and nothhing for the queued worker the only argument is worker, this is an object that contains:
+Returns a promise that will resolve in a string been the id for a periodic worker and nothhing for the queued worker.
+The only argument is worker, this is an object that contains:
 ```typescript
 type:"periodic"|"queued"
 ```